mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 Emergence from Jumpspace will be on the shorter side of typical Jump durations.
 (This ensures that those in pursuit should be a little way behind.)
 On their way into the inner system they’ll meet a Trexalon Trade Consortium cruiser heading outbound who will hail them as per standard procedure and who will want to know what ship movements they saw in the Motmos system.
 A Colonial Cruiser (pp. 159 - 160 of _High Guard_ ) could be used to impress, or the Type T Patrol Corvette (pp. 174 -
 175 of the Core Rulebook ) if that’s felt to be more in- keeping with the borders setting.
 Yes, they do indeed have the authority to ask and expect a response.
-Churlishness or over-caution on the part of the PCs will negatively affect their reception at Trexalon; a positive or helpful response will work in their favour.
+Churlishness or over-caution on the part of the PCs will negatively affect their reception at Trexalon; a positive or helpful response will work in their favor.

 # Act Two